 Pro’s & Con’s of Amazon Fulfillment aka Amazon FBA

 Have you started selling through Amazon?
 Perhaps you are seeking out a new fulfilment option for your ecommerce store?
 Fulfilment by Amazon or FBA is a fantastic possibility.
-But before you choose this path, it’s important to be aware of the pros and cons.
-On this article, we’re going to cover both and help you make the right decision for your business.
+But before you choose this path, it’s important to be aware of the pros and cons of Amazon fulfillment services.
+In this article, we’re going to cover both FBA benefits and downsides to help you make the right decision for your business.

 If you decide to use the Amazon FBA service, you will automatically qualify for Amazon Prime.
 As such, you will ensure that your items qualify for Amazon Prime shipping.
 In doing so, you will guarantee that every member on prime will be able to get two-day shipping for free on all your products.
 This is certain to make buying from you more attractive to customers because they will be able to get orders from you fast and often with no extra cost for shipping.
 Furthermore, you will now be seen as a trusted and reliable seller that they can count on.